by Texas Homesteader

 Our Brood Buster Setup

-When her new diggs were ready I went to the barn’s coop (where I KNEW she’d still be).
-I scooped her up gently and carried her to the house.
+When her new diggs were ready I went to the barn’s coop (where I KNEW she’d still be) I scooped her up gently and carried her to the house.
 I’m fortunate that she doesn’t get aggressive even though she’s broody.
-I understand aggression is pretty standard for broody hens.
+From what I understand aggression is pretty standard for broody hens.
 That would have made this part more uncomfortable for both of us.

 The hen stayed in the Broody Buster for 3 days before we carried her back to the barn to see how she reacted.
 Nervously we set her down next to the other hens as they scratched around in the dirt at the barn.